 Temperature of Food Matters

-Eating warm foods like soup, cooked vegetables, and cooked meat will all contribute to a feeling of comfort and wellbeing during the winter.
-Avoid cold and raw foods like sushi, salads, and fruit.
+Eating warm foods like soup, cooked vegetables, and hearty meat will all contribute to a feeling of comfort and wellbeing during the winter.
+During this time it’s also helpful to avoid cold and raw foods like sushi, salads, and fruit.

 Exercise and Sleep More